Vishv07/CodeHangout-Frontend/README.md

 git clone https://github.com/Vishv07/CodeHangout-Frontend.git
 ```

-### To run the server, go to the server folder in the backend directory and Run
+### To run the server, go to the server repository and execute following commands

 ```
 npm install